chyla/ChylaDarkThemeForEmacs/README.md

-# chyla.org Theme for Emacs
+# chyla.org Dark theme for Emacs

 This package provides a syntax highlighting theme for Emacs.